Giants of Industry

 The Top Computer Engineering Companies

 Many graduates in computer engineering dream of working for one of the top 5 largest tech companies in the world.
-With offices in every major city across the globe, it doesn’t matter where you currently live, there is bound to be an opportunity to join one of these tech giants.
-Although some may opt for a smaller startup or mid-level business, in truth even at the larger corporate companies there are many benefits to accrue, from flexible working hours to great health benefits to a relaxed, fun atmosphere in the office.
+With offices in every major city across the globe, it doesn’t matter where you currently live, there is bound to be an opportunity to join one of these tech giants – provided you are good enough of course!
+Although some may opt for a smaller startup or mid-level business, in truth even at the larger corporate companies there are many benefits to accrue, from flexible working hours and great health benefits to a relaxed, fun atmosphere in the office.

 There may be another reason for working at a smaller company, though: the moral implications of getting involved in a corporation that may not treat its workers well.
-Although working for Apple in one of its main offices as a computer engineer may mean you're treated well, one must consider the moral implications of being involved in such a company.
+Although working for Apple in one of its main offices as a computer engineer may mean you're treated well, such treatment is not guaranteed for all employees.
 The main factory in China that produces Apple's iPhones, Longhua, has a long record of the poor treatment of its workers and has been in and out of the news for some time due to a spate of suicides and attempted suicides.
 Workers literally use their lives as bargaining chips for better conditions.

 Saying all that, finding a person who doesn't use Facebook, and doesn't buy anything from Amazon, and doesn't have an iPhone (or at least didn't in the past before they started promising you Android is better) is a tough feat.
 This makes the moral grounds murky at best.